The Swansea Memorial Library entrance is located in the main lobby of the Swansea Town Hall. Please check the

 10:30 am to 11:15 am

-Swansea Summer Fun: Swansea Town Hall and Swansea Memorial Library jointly present another summer of FREE fun on Thursday mornings for kids and their caregivers.
-Every Thursday morning from July 6 to August 24.
-Extra special entertainment provided by Swansea Town Hall on July 13th featuring SPACE CHUMS and on August 10th featuring CLUB REX!
-Location Rousseau Room main floor.
+Swansea Town Hall and Swansea Memorial Library jointly present another summer of FREE fun on Thursday mornings for kids and their parents and caregivers.

 Swansea Book Club Fridays: The library hosts a Swansea Book Club on about 9 Friday afternoons each year.
 Check out the dates and book selections at right and click here to find out more about the books, dates and registration!